zofe/auth-module/README.md

 ## Limit trait

-This module include a trait `Zofe\Auth\Traits\Limit` to add global scopes in your application, specific for role you need to jailroot eloquent models to specific query scopes.
+This module include a trait `App\Modules\Auth\Traits\Limit` to add global scopes in your application, specific for role you need to jailroot eloquent models to specific query scopes.

 ```php